YowaiMo-Koustav/OwlTakes/README.md

 # Installtion
-Follow the all process of installing Flutter SDK mentioned in Official Docs: https://docs.flutter.dev/ The use the main.dart code provided in the repo.
+Follow the all process of installing Flutter SDK mentioned in Official Docs: https://docs.flutter.dev/ then use the main.dart code provided in the repo.